-The Blue Connection aims to help companies and individuals understand as well as experience the opportunities and obstacles of adopting circular strategies.
-In a nutshell, it is a simulation game challenging you to transition a manufacturing company from a linear to a circular business model!
-Multiple tradeoffs will come up and tough strategic decisions need to be taken.
-Achieving a high circularity index and increasing return on investment can be done with different circular business strategies.
-This simulation requires a smart implementation of circular concepts.
-A powerful way to create engagement and to learn circularity by doing it!
+The Blue Connection aims to help companies and individuals understand and experience the opportunities and obstacles of adopting circular strategies.
+In a nutshell, it is a simulation game challenging you and your team to transition a manufacturing company from a linear to a circular business model!
+Multiple tradeoffs will come up, and tough strategic decisions need to be taken.
+Achieving a high circularity (based on the CTI by WBCSD) and increasing return on investment can be done with different circular business strategies.
+This simulation requires a smart implementation of circular concepts and good teamwork.
+A powerful way to create engagement and to learn about circularity by doing it!

 "Our track record shows that 40% of the top 100 manufacturing businesses and more than 600 universities have used or are using one of these simulations"

 Milestones and Developments

 At Inchainge, the motto is learning by doing and this has already provided hundreds of universities and 40% of the world’s major companies with best-in-class learning tools.
 Together with ING and Windesheim University of Applied Sciences, a simulation game was developed that catalyzes the transition to a circular economy.
 Having the Ellen MacArthur Foundation as a supporting institution was a major milestone.

 Over the course of 2019 The Blue Connection was launched across Europe, with Discovery Sessions taking place in major hubs, such as Milan, Helsinki, Paris, Frankfurt, Luxembourg, Brussels and Utrecht.
 Multiple universities have already started implementing The Blue Connection into their curricula.
 Companies use the simulation to raise awareness, gain know-how and experience in trainings, and engage with clients.